opencv/opencv/modules/contrib/doc/facerec/facerec_tutorial.rst

 The currently available algorithms are:

 * Eigenfaces (see :ocv:func:`createEigenFaceRecognizer`)
 * Fisherfaces (see :ocv:func:`createFisherFaceRecognizer`)
 * Local Binary Patterns Histograms (see :ocv:func:`createLBPHFaceRecognizer`)

-You don't need to copy and paste the source code examples from this page, because they are available in the ``samples/cpp`` folder coming with OpenCV.
+You don't need to copy and paste the source code examples from this page, because they are available in the ``src`` folder coming with this documentation.
 If you have built OpenCV with the samples turned on, chances are good you have them compiled already!
 Although it might be interesting for very advanced users, I've decided to leave the implementation details out as I am afraid they confuse new users.

 All code in this document is released under the `BSD license <http://www.opensource.org/licenses/bsd-license>`_, so feel free to use it for your projects.